Pilot error or technical problem eyed in Russian plane crash: Minister

 Around 3,500 rescue workers and nearly 40 ships have been involved in a search effort since the three-engine Tu-154 dropped off radar about 20 minutes after taking off from Adler, near Sochi, Friday morning local time, the Defense Ministry said.
 Debris has been found in the Black Sea about a mile from shore.

-Eleven bodies and 154 body fragments had been discovered during the first 24 hours of the search, the ministry added.
+Thirteen bodies and 154 body fragments had been discovered during the first 24 hours of the search, the ministry said later.

 While all causes were being considered, a "technical problem or piloting error," are the likely causes of the crash, Transport Minister Maksim Sokolov said in a briefing Monday, according to Russian news agencies.